Chudovo, Chudovsky District, Novgorod Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Chudovo serves as the administrative center of Chudovsky District.
 As an administrative division, it is incorporated within Chudovsky District as the town of district significance of Chudovo.
 As a municipal division, the town of district significance of Chudovo is incorporated within Chudovsky Municipal District as Chudovo Urban Settlement.

+Local government

+The local government of the town of Chudovo consists of: